 \section{Query-Aware Model Training}

-The online efficiency of \textsc{ScaleDoc} hinges on a lightweight, Query-Aware proxy model.
-For each ad-hoc query, this model is trained to emulate the semantic judgments of the LLM oracle.
-It takes pre-computed document representations as input and outputs a decision score for each document, indicating the likelihood of satisfying the semantic predicate.
+The online efficiency of \textsc{ScaleDoc} hinges on a lightweight, query-aware proxy model.
+For each ad hoc query, this model is trained to emulate the semantic judgments of the LLM oracle.
+It takes precomputed document representations as input and outputs a decision score for each document, indicating the likelihood of satisfying the semantic predicate.
 This scoring enables a cascaded filtering process: high-confidence positive and negative documents are filtered, while only low-confidence, ambiguous documents are sent to the LLM oracle.
-Therefore, these decision scores, used to reduce the oracle invocations, are paramount to the overall system performance.
+Therefore, these decision scores, used to reduce oracle invocations, are paramount to overall system performance.

-However, training a lightweight proxy model to produce effective decision scores is non-trivial.
-Basic approaches, such as the naive binary classifiers used in prior work~\cite{lu2018accelerating, yang2022optimizing}, struggle to capture query-specific semantics.
+However, training an effective lightweight proxy model is non-trivial.
+Basic approaches, such as the naive binary classifiers in prior work~\cite{lu2018accelerating, yang2022optimizing}, struggle to capture query-specific semantics.
 Our preliminary experiments with a more advanced query-fused regression MLP also yielded unreliable scores.

-To address this, we argue that the training process must be explicitly designed to produce scores with a well-behaved statistical distribution.
+To address this, we argue that the training process must be explicitly designed to produce scores with a well-behaved distribution.
 We achieve this through a contrastive learning framework.
 In Section~\ref{s4.1}, we detail the desirable properties of this score distribution.
-Section~\ref{s4.2} then describes how \textsc{ScaleDoc} leverages our contrastive learning mechanism to generate effective decision scores.
+Section~\ref{s4.2} then describes how \textsc{ScaleDoc} leverages our contrastive learning mechanism to generate the scores.